aG00Dtime/CSE1202_Assignment_David_Henry_1007604/README.md

 All art and sound effects done by me.

+- Presentation is found in the "VIDEO" folder

-- Requires Pygame
+* Requires Pygame

-- Run with main.py
+* Run with main.py